tldBear/dcsBiosDebug/README.md

 ## Make the required controls active
 Now need to make active the controls you want debug in this session

-Scroll down to the particular instrument, and click on hte entry for the LED, guage or text field to debug.
+Scroll down to the particular instrument, and click on the entry for the LED, guage or text field to debug.
 This will add it to the Active Indicator area.
 ![Choose Serial Port](manual/ScreenshotLED.png)

 Eg In this screen shot, controls for the Ka50 PVI-800 are being debugged.
 The PVI_WAYPOINTS_LED has been added